 var bestScore = 0;

-for (var [pattern, category] of ruleMap) {
+for (var [pattern, data] of ruleMap) {

 var score = calculateSimilarity(description, pattern);

-if (score > bestScore && score > 0.7) {
+if (score > bestScore && score > 0.6 && data.confidence >= minConfidence) {

 bestScore = score;

-bestMatch = category;
+bestMatch = data;

 }